For the love of rose

 Sleep is Sacred

 If you struggle with sleeping, here’s why you should continue working on it!
-Sleep challenges often stem from an increase of Vata in the nervous
+Sleep challenges often stem from an increase of Vata in the nervous system and mind.
+Ayurveda describes sleep as a basic instinct of life, essential to all living beings, and rejuvenates, reenergizes, and heals our body, mind,

 Read More »